csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 See the bibliographic notes of Chapter 3 for references to SQL standards and books on SQL.

 An excellent source for more (and up-to-date) information on JDBC, and on Java in general, is java.sun.com/docs/books/tutorial.
-References to books on Java (in- cluding JDBC) are also available at this URL.
+References to books on Java (including JDBC) are also available at this URL.
 The ODBC API is described in Microsoft \[1997\] and Sanders \[1998\].
 Melton and Eisenberg \[2000\] provides a guide to SQLJ, JDBC, and related technologies.
 More information on ODBC, ADO, and ADO.NET can be found on msdn.microsoft.com/data.

 In the context of functions and procedures in SQL, many database products support features beyond those specified in the standards, and do not support many of the features of the standard.
 More information on these features may be found in the SQL user manuals of the respective products.

-The original SQL proposals for assertions and triggers are discussed in Astra- han et al. \[1976\], Chamberlin et al. \[1976\], and Chamberlin et al. \[1981\].
+The original SQL proposals for assertions and triggers are discussed in Astrahan et al. \[1976\], Chamberlin et al. \[1976\], and Chamberlin et al. \[1981\].
 Melton and Simon \[2001\], Melton \[2002\], and Eisenberg and Melton \[1999\] provide textbook coverage of SQL:1999, the version of the SQL standard that first included triggers.

 Recursive query processing was first studied in detail in the context of a query language called Datalog, which was based on mathematical logic and followed the syntax of the logic programming language Prolog.
 Ramakrishnan and Ullman \[1995\] provides a survey of results in this area, including techniques to optimize queries that select a subset of tuples from a recursively defined view.